-In beadwork, knots are often used when adding or securing thread.
+In beadwork, knots are often used when adding or securing the ends of the thread.
 The type of knots used vary depending on the bead stitch you are using, the type of thread and the bead sizes.
 Using the right knot and making it correctly can help prevent your thread from unraveling and make your beadwork last longer.

-When stringing beads, knots are used to fasten the cord ends, attach findings or placed in between beads to help cushion them and prevent them from scattering in case the stringing thread breaks.
+When stringing beads, knots are used to secure the cord ends together as in elastic bracelets, attach findings or placed in between beads to help cushion them and prevent them from scattering in case the stringing thread breaks.

 Overhand Knot Tutorial